 [Image Credit: nytimes.com]

 A couple of years ago, BUILD got to know Jared Della Valle at the Reinvention 2011 event in Phoenix, Arizona.
 We were astounded by his bandwidth, professional diversity and architectural accomplishments.
 Last summer, we sat down with Jared in Manhattan, where we got caught up on the architect-as-developer model and working in the new economy.
-Check out the current issue of ARCADE to read the first installment of the interview.
+Part I of the interview can be viewed here.

 Your firm, Alloy Development, adheres to a marketing strategy of “patient investment capacity.”
 What is patience in the context of New York City, where things can’t happen quickly enough?